cchang3906/spex/README.md

 A speculative execution layer for a coding agent's tool calls.

 Codex uses a serial tool loop to code: think, call tool, read output, and think again.
 This sequential process is too slow, and forces Codex to wait for tool results.
-Our client predicts Codex's future tool calls based its current trajectory, runs multiple speculative tools in parallel, and caches them so Codex instantly retrieves tool results upon request.
+Our client predicts Codex's future tool calls based on its current trajectory, runs multiple speculative tools in parallel, and caches them so Codex instantly retrieves tool results upon request.
 Through Spex, Codex has access to tool outputs before it even knows it needs it.

 ## demo
 <img width="3584" height="2240" alt="Spex Demo Video" src="https://github.com/user-attachments/assets/9407a262-f4cd-4ad6-8ae9-81863acf2ebf" />